m5stack/m5-docs/docs/product_documents/units/unit_tof.md

 ## DESCRIPTION

 This is a unit can detect distance using a newest "Time-to-Flight" sensor using laser light.
-It is higher precision than most distance sensors. he unit comunicates with M5Core with I2C.
+It is higher precision than most distance sensors.
+The unit comunicates with M5Core with I2C.

 ## FEATURES